reconquest/sould/README.md

 **sould** is the scalable failover service for mirroring git repositories.

-It is very convenient when you use some, for example, config templates in git repositories and wants get access to your files at any time.
+It can be very useful if you store your files in the git repositories and want to get access to them at any time.

-But how sould creates a mirrors for my repositories?
-Good question, my friend.
+But how sould creates a mirrors for repositories?
+Let me explain this.

-For first, sould nothing knows about your repositories and you should talk him about it.
-And all he needs it is mirror name and clone url (origin).
+At first, sould knows nothing about your repositories, so you should talk him about it.
+All it needs are the mirror name and clone url (the origin).

-For communication sould uses the HTTP REST-like interface, and implements two methods - `POST` and `GET`.
+Sould uses the HTTP REST-like interface for communication, and implements two
+methods: `POST` and `GET`.

 ## API

 ### POST
 On this request sould server will fetch all repository changes.
-If server works in master server, then request will be propagated to all known slaves.
-In communication with slaves, master mode uses a parallel threads.
+If the server works in master mode, then request will be propagated to all known slaves.
+Master server uses parallel threads while communicating with slaves.

 Basic response statuses:
-- `201 Created` - this status returns when sould does not know about this repository, and he had create new mirror.
+- `201 Created` - this status is returned when sould doesn't know about this repository and it had to create new mirror.
-- `200 OK` - everything is okay, all changes has been replicated.
+- `200 OK` - everything is okay, all changes were just replicated.
-- `500 Internal Server Error` - this status returns when sould server have some internal problems, i.e could not write to storage directory, or could not pull repository changeset.
+- `500 Internal Server Error` - this status is returned when sould server have some internal problems, i.e couldn't write to storage directory, or could not pull repository changeset.

 Master server response statuses:
 - `502 Bad Gateway` - one or more slave servers returned error statuses.
-- `503 Service Unavailable` - this is fatal error, which can be occured only when all sould (including master) servers could not pull repository changeset or returns report about internal server errors.
+- `503 Service Unavailable` - this is fatal error, which can occur only when sould servers (including master one) couldn't pull the repository changes or returns repored reports about their internal server errors.

-**sould** server always reports about all occured errors to stderr and to http output, so if master server gets error report from slave server, he will log all reports and forward it to the end user's http output.
+**sould** server always reports about all occured errors to the stderr and http output, so if master server gets error report from slave server, he will log all reports and forward it to the end user via http response.

 ### GET
-On this request sould server will create a tar archive with content of latest revision.
+On this request sould server will create a tar archive with content of the latest revision.

 Error statuses:
-- `500 Internal Server Error` - this status can be returned only when sould have a some internal problems, i.e. failed for reading mirror directory.
+- `500 Internal Server Error` - this status can be returned only when sould have some internal problems, i.e. failed while reading mirror directory.
-     Error details also should be written to http output.
+     Error details also will be written to http response.
-- `404 Not Found` - sould server does not known about requested mirror.
+- `404 Not Found` - sould server didn't known about specified mirror.

-**sould** will try to pull repository changes on this request in a few cases:
+**sould** will try to pull repository changes on this request in the next
+cases:
 - *last pull has been failed*

-    Practice example.
-Client makes push to origin repository, push-receive hook sends update request to sould master server.
-And if master server, at this moment, could not connect to origin repository, he remember it, and when some client will try to get a tar archive, sould will try to make a pull.
+    I'll give an example: a client just made push to the origin repository.
+The push-receive hooks sends update request to  the sould master server.
+If, at this moment, the master server, can't connect to the origin repository, it'll remember that, and when some client will try to get a tar archive, would will try to make a pull.

 - *sould has been restarted*

     Anything can happen.
-But if sould does not pull changes already to this mirror (mirror directory can be just copied to storage directory), then he will try to make a pull request.
+But if sould hasn't never pull changes to this mirror (mirror directory can be just copied to storage directory), then he will try to make a pull request.

 **sould** also always sends http headers:

-- `X-State` - that header shows the latest pull status.
-It can be `success` or `failed`.
+- `X-State` - this header contains the latest pull status.
+It can be either `success` or `failed`.

 - `X-Date` - date of latest successfully mirror update.

 ## Usage

-I want tell you story about my imaginary friend Jack.
-Jack is engineer, how you can guess.
+I'' tell you a story about my imaginary friend Jack.
+Jack is software engineer, as you can guess.

-Jack have a git repository with templates for configs for some soft in the repository `https://git.in.local/jack/gunter-configs` and Jack know, `git.in.local` - it is the point of failure, because if `git.in.local` put down, all of Jack containers will not be able to get the configs, so all Jack infrastructure will be put down, and Jack will be put down, and Jack's soul will be put down.
+Jack has a git repository which stores templates of configuration files for some software.
+The URL of this repository is `https://git.in.local/jack/gunter-configs`.
+Suppose that this configuration files must be rendered from their templates very frequently, i.e. once a minute.
+So, server `git.in.local` which serving Jack's repository is the point of failure.
+Because if it goes down, all Jack's templates will be missed, so Jack's software will be unworkable, so Jack's infrastructure depending on this software will also go down, and Jack himself will be go down by it's boss, and maybe Jack's soul will also be go down, far below ground.

-So, Jack should create a failover cluster of mirrors to him repository, for that he should do:
+So, what Jack (and anyone) should do to avoid this?
+He should create a failover cluster of mirrors of his single repository.
+That means to do:

 1. [Setup post-receive hook in repository at `git.in.local`.](#setup-post-receive-hook)
 2. [Setup slave sould servers.](#setup-slave-sould-servers)